Score Yourself Build Your Plan Read State of AINew The System Start Here

 The 5-Axis Scoring Rubric

 Each response is scored 0-3 on each of five axes, for a maximum of 15 points per response.
-Full anchored descriptions and exemplary scored responses are published at /data/ai-benchmark/rubric-v1.json.
+Full anchored descriptions and exemplary scored responses are downloadable in the open data section.

 Theological Accuracy (0-3)